Ansford Academy contribution to the Local Offer

 23. Who you should contact if you are considering whether your child should join the Academy

-Parents should contact the school Admin office to arrange to meet the Principal Mrs Pilgrim, Assistant Principals Mr Willson or Mrs Whitaker-Young (Head of School Years 8 and 9) Miss Harrison (Head of years 10 and 11) or Mr Grimes (SENCO) who would willingly discuss how the school could meet your child’s needs.
+Parents should contact the school Admin office to arrange to meet the Principal Mrs Pilgrim, Assistant Principals Miss Dukes or Mr Robers, or Mrs Turner (Head of Year 7), Mrs Whitaker-Young (Head of School Years 8 and 9) Mr Richards (Head of Year 10), Miss Harrison (Head of years 11) or Mr Grimes (SENCO) who would willingly discuss how the school could meet your child’s needs.